DarioMC/web-client-url-shortener/README.md

 ## Future improvements

-- [ ] Improve the interface specifically when displaying the new shortened URL, then of inputting the valid URL, must be reload the page and select the "Shortened" button again.
+- [ ] Improve the interface specifically when displaying the new shortened URL, then of inputting the valid URL, must be press "Update" and select the "Shorter" button again.